 - Ideas How to Spend a Day in Stockholm

 Ferries between Helsinki and Stockholm

-Safety and Comfyness Onboard
+Safety and Comfyness

-M/S Gabriella has capacity for 2,420 passengers and it can accommodate up to 400 personal cars and trucks.
+M/S Gabriella has a capacity for 2,420 passengers and it can accommodate up to 400 personal cars and trucks.
 There are 11 decks (floors) on the ship.

 We had booked a ticket for the cabin class B2.
-The cabin B2 is an inside cabin above the car deck whose maximum capacity is 2 people.
+Cabin B2 is an inside cabin above the car deck whose maximum capacity is 2 people.
 The cabin is small, it has 2 separate beds and a small bathroom.
 Cabin class B is usually an inexpensive choice that is worth the money.

 Viking Line has also a few premium cabin classes.
 If you wish to have the best cabin quality, you will surely find your preferred choice but the price will be higher.
 In the case you end up travelling with Tallink Silja Line, they have similar cabin classes but they are named differently.

 Dining in the Ferry

 The ferry tickets may be affordable but we can't say the same about the food on the ferry.
 When you are inside the ship, you are restricted to the ship's services.
 Even though there are many restaurants, all of them are expensive.

 The best value for money is to buy dinner and a breakfast buffet as we did.
 The dinner buffet cost 38 euros and the breakfast buffet 12 euros.
 The prices may sound quite expensive but the food selection is really good.
 The dinner buffet has also complimentary drinks including beer and wine.
 You will get a few euros discount if you pay online before the journey.